Cohomological localization for transverse Lie algebra actions on Riemannian foliations: Introduction

 \section{Introduction}

 Most of the recent advances in the area of Riemannian foliations, such as the index theorems of Br\"uning et al.~\cite{bruening-kamber-richardson;index-basic-foliations} and Gorokhovsky and Lott~\cite{gorokhovsky-lott;index-transverse-molino}, and the cohomological localization formulas of T\"oben~\cite{toeben;localization-basic-characteristic} and Goertsches et al.~\cite{goertsches-nozawa-toeben;chern-simons-foliations}, build on the structure theory developed by Molino in his monograph~\cite{molino;riemannian-foliations}.
 The central feature of this structure theory is that the leaf closures of a Riemannian foliation, in sharp contrast to those of a general foliation, form a singular foliation.
 This leaf closure foliation possesses a type of ``internal'' symmetry in the shape of a locally constant sheaf of Lie algebras of vector fields, known as the Molino structure sheaf or centralizer sheaf, which acts transversely on each leaf in such a way that the orbit of the leaf is the closure of the leaf.
-A Killing foliation is a Riemannian foliation whose centralizer sheaf is globally constant, in which case it is automatically abelian.
+A Killing foliation is a Riemannian foliation whose centralizer sheaf is globally constant, in which case it is automatically abelian, as shown by Molino.
 The Goertsches-Nozawa-T\"oben cohomological localization formulas hold in the setting of Killing foliations.
 They are integration formulas for differential forms that are basic with respect to the foliation and equivariant with respect to the Molino centralizer algebra.

 Many Riemannian foliations possess additional, ``external'' Lie algebras of symmetries that commute with the Molino centralizer sheaf, and the goal of this paper is to extend the cohomological localization formulas to this wider class of symmetries.
-Our main results are two localization theorems, a contravariant Borel-Atiyah-Segal version, Theorem~\ref{theorem;borel} (which resolves a problem posed in~\cite{goertsches-nozawa-toeben;chern-simons-foliations}), and a covariant Atiyah-Bott-Berline-Vergne version, Theorem~\ref{theorem;abbv}.
-These results rely on a version of the equivariant Thom isomorphism theorem which we established in~\cite{lin-sjamaar;thom}.
-An immediate consequence of these theorems is a Duistermaat-Heckman theorem for the transversely symplectic case, Theorem~\ref{theorem;duistermaat-heckman}.
-We postpone further applications of our theorems to a sequel to this paper.
-See also~\cite{casselmann-fisher;localization-k-contact} for related recent work.
+Our main results are two localization theorems in equivariant basic de Rham cohomology.
+The first is a contravariant Borel-Atiyah-Segal version, which resolves a problem posed in~\cite{goertsches-nozawa-toeben;chern-simons-foliations}.